yousefkotp/Visual-Question-Answering/README.md

 ### Data Preprocessing
 According to the paper we are implementing, we will have a policy to choose the most suitable answer out of the 10 answers to train the model on that answer, the policy for building a vocabulary is as follows:

-1- Choose the most frequent answer out of the 10 answers 2- If there is a tie, we will choose the most frequent one in the entire set of all answers 3- If there is a tie, we will choose the answer with the minimum Levenshtein distance to all tied answers
+1- Choose the most frequent answer out of the 10 answers

+2- If there is a tie, we will choose the most frequent one in the entire set of all answers

+3- If there is a tie, we will choose the answer with the minimum Levenshtein distance to all tied answers

 We also need to one hot encode the answers, so we will have a vector of size 5410, where 5410 is the size of the vocabulary.
 We will use the [One Hot Encoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html) from the [scikit-learn](https://scikit-learn.org/stable/) library to one hot encode the answers and answer type.

-Instead of using lazy processing and extract question and answer embeddings on the fly, we will extract them beforehand and save them in a pickle file.
+Instead of using lazy processing and extracting question and answer embeddings on the fly, we will extract them beforehand and save them in a pickle file.
 We will use the [CLIP](https://openai.com/blog/clip/) model to extract the image and questions embeddings.

 ## Model Architecture
 We will follow the architecture mentioned in [Less Is More](https://arxiv.org/abs/2206.05281) paper.
 The architecture goes as follows: